adloky/smalls/benoni-b-ss.md

 **7...Bg7 8.e4 O-O 9.Be2 Na6**

 I recommend this move to bring the knight to c7, rook to e8 and then ...b6 and ...Ba6.
-The knight on c7 will help prepare ...b5, but it's not so good against White?s advance e5.
+The knight on c7 will help prepare ...b5, but it's not so good against White's advance e5.
 However, White loses some time with his knight maneuver so we can afford this.

 We can also start with 9...Re8 and I think this should lead to the same thing.